Marine Computing | DNV & IEC 60945 Compliant

 Connectivity Options

-Computing options that include NMEA ports for standardised connectivity between marine electronics.
+Our computing options that include NMEA ports for standardised connectivity between marine electronics.

 Panel PCs

-IP rated, high brightness and sunlight readable displays for resilient and clear computing at sea.
+We offer IP rated, high brightness and sunlight readable displays for resilient and clear computing at sea.

 Marine-Approved Computing For Your Application: Where Our Solutions Work